andreapavoni/mini_cqrs_es/README.md

 - Leave as much implementation choices as possible to the developer
 - Provide some minimal glue code to assemble the pieces

+**The project is somewhat usable for some real use cases, but I wouldn't recommend it for production use.
+Not yet.**

 ## Features

 Mini CQRS is a set of traits to implement CQRS/ES in Rust.
 Macros and default trait